Content

 Erectile dysfunction is the inability to attain and maintain an erection sufficient for sexual satisfaction, and it affects many men.

-Fortunately, there are several treatment options out there.
-For instance, something as simple as lifestyle changes, like an improved diet or increases to exercise is sometimes even enough for men with mild erectile dysfunction.
-You might even consider different types of therapy, as depression and anxiety can sometimes play a role in ED.
+Fortunately, there are several treatment options out there that are proven to work.
+For instance, something as simple as lifestyle changes, like an improved diet or increases in exercise, is sometimes enough for men with mild erectile dysfunction.

 But when it comes to L-citrulline supplements as a possible treatment option for ED, here’s our take: